hebusnimbus/CleaningData_CourseProject/README.md

 * no duplicates
 * avoid punctuation characters like underscores, dots or white spaces

 Here, the variables end up having very long names in order to be descriptive.
-It became hard to read, so we opted for a Camel case approach instead of all lower case (for example, conside _bodybodygyroscopejerkmagnitude_ vs _BodyBodyGyroscopeJerkMagnitude_).
+It became hard to read, so we opted for a Camel case approach instead of all lower case (for example, consider _bodybodygyroscopejerkmagnitude_ vs _BodyBodyGyroscopeJerkMagnitude_).

 The guidelines also recommend to avoid punctuation characters, but here again we felt that the '.' made it easier to read and recognize variables belonging to the same family of measure (equivalent to a namespace if you will).
 For example, consider _bodyaccelerationx_, _bodyaccelerationy_ and _bodyaccelerationz_ versus _BodyAcceleration.X_, _BodyAcceleration.Y_ and _BodyAcceleration.Z_: in the latter example, it becomes more obvious that the three components X, Y and Z belong to the same measure _BodyAcceleration_.